 - Access for disabled

-The high standards of the Blue Flag Project have been met by two beaches in Heramnus and here they are:
+The high standards of the Blue Flag Project have been met by two beaches in Hermanus and here they are:

-Grotto Beach is also known a good “gust spot” which makes for great surfing, kite surfing and wind surfing.
+Grotto Beach is also known as a good “gust spot” which makes for great surfing, kite surfing and windsurfing.
 After a full day of fun in the sun, you can stop by Dutchies Restaurant located nearby to grab a bite to eat.

 The small village of Hawston is located between Fisherhaven and Onrus River and offers some of the safest swimming on this stretch of coast.
-The slightly out of the way beach less crowds and if you’re luck y you can even have the entire beach to yourself.
+This slightly out of the way beach attracts fewer crowds and if you’re lucky you can even have the entire beach to yourself.
 Hawston Beach holds a number of walking boardwalks with interpretive signage about the vegetation and area, just be sure to stay on the paths.
 The beach also has a picnic and braai (bbq) area and an Olympic size swimming pool.
 Safety is also of utmost importance here and lifeguards are on duty from the 1st of December to the 31st of March.

 Hermanus takes great pride in being a top holiday destination in South Africa and the beautiful beaches of the town holds true to that.
 It is for this reason that the Hermanus Beaches is one of the top attractions of the lively town along with their festive events, great shopping and various outdoor activities.
 So grab your towel and sunscreen and let’s head to the beach!